"There are only 2 ways to create income... People at work, and Money at Work."

 There are also many Business uses for life insurance, such as:

 Give me a call if you would like to discuss how to use life insurance in your business.
-(For more information on insurance uses in business, click HERE.
-Optional Guide is downloadable, too.)
+(For more information on insurance uses in business, click Helpful Info here, or on the tab at the top of this page.
+Then click on the guide to "Protecting Your Business".
+There you can print or download the handy guide.)

 ESTATE PLANNING ISSUES AND LIFE INSURANCE